 NNP fellows meet monthly for classroom instruction, procedural skills labs, high-fidelity simulation and debriefing experiences, evidence-based practice guidance and focus group discussions with the NNP Education Team.
 The core curriculum focuses on the needs of high-acuity neonatal patients, clinical reasoning, communication skills, role transition, ethical decision-making and leadership abilities.
 We incorporate additional content into each NNP Fellowship based on the cohort’s needs.

-NNP fellows complete an evidence-based practice (EBP) project of their choosing with support from an EBP expert and mentor.
+NNP fellows complete a scholarly project of their choosing with support from an expert and mentor.
 Fellows present their projects via poster and podium presentation just prior to graduation from the NNP Fellowship.

 Work schedules and placements